hdehart/HIV_Workshop/README.md

 |\* | All the sequences are the same
 |\. | There are differences between some or all of the sequences

 3. Can you spot some differences between the different sample sequences?
-Are there shared similarities between patient (P) samples and victim (V) samples?
+Are there shared similarities between P samples and V samples?
 What about LA samples?

 ### Part 2 - Creating Phylogenetic Relationships and Trees